 There is an adage that says: The secret of change is to focus all of your energy not on fighting the old, but on building the new.
 Taking this into consideration, it’s tempting to take a sledgehammer to our current spatial problems (extreme traffic congestion and high concentrations of air pollution and planet-warming carbon emissions) and start from scratch.
 But a recently proposed solution calls for a little more finesse.

-London architecture practice PLP unveiled the CarTube late in 2016.
-It’s a way to replace the stop-start model of current transportation with a fluid, integrated, underground network, and it’s already on Elon Musk’s to-do list.
+London architecture practice PLP unveiled the CarTube as a way to replace the stop-start model of current transportation with a fluid, integrated, underground network, and it’s already on Elon Musk’s to-do list.

 In a nutshell, the problem is that the world has remained roughly the same size while the population has increased to an estimated 7.4 billion.
 The United Nations estimates it will further increase to 11.2 billion in the year 2100.
 These numbers have a drastic impact on global mobility as more and more people flock to megacities in search of employment and a better standard of living.

 PLP’s solution would function as a network of tunnels spaced one kilometre apart, placed underneath the city and linked to existing vehicular infrastructure.
 "CarTube is a direct response to mass transit and traffic congestion in the world's largest cities.
 Moving high-speed car traffic below ground will revolutionise our concept of the city, allowing our urban spaces to be designed not for cars, but for people,” explains Lars Hesselgren, director of research at PLP.

 Its integration with existing tech like self-driving cars and virtual trains, coupled with the fact that it’s not that hard or expensive to bore a tunnel, has seen the project well received.
 Similar solutions have already been suggested by international innovators like Musk who in 2013 recommended tunnels above all other strategies and recently tweeted plans to establish a Boring Company.